-Although it is a city with such history, Kyoto is very lively, changing with the seasons and according to the different festivals.
-Those who wish to can look around the china shops along the street that leads to Kiyomizu-dera, a thousand-year-old temple that overlooks the city.
+Although it is a city with such a history, Kyoto is very lively, changing with the seasons and according to the different festivals.
+Those who wish can look around the china shops along the street that leads to Kiyomizu-dera, a thousand-year-old temple that overlooks the city.
 This is also the ideal place to buy local culinary specialties such as yatsu hashi, sweet, cinnamon-flavored cakes made using rice paste.
 Dreamers can wander around Nishiki market, a long covered alleyway where stallholders display their ranges of ingredients typically used in Kyoto's traditional cuisine.
-In Maruyama Park, not far from Gion, the flowering of the venerable cherry trees is an event celebrated with gusto in April and "going to see the flowers" for hanami constitutes a celebration of the rebirth of nature.
+In Maruyama Park, not far from Gion, the flowering of the venerable cherry trees is an event celebrated with gusto in April, and "flower gazing" for hanami constitutes a celebration of the rebirth of nature.

 Events, festivals and matsuri in Kyoto